irisnet/irisnet/WHITEPAPER.md

 ### Cosmos and Tendermint ################################################################

 Cosmos [\[3\]][3] intends to build the 'internet of blockchains'.
 It is a network of many independent blockchains, called "zones".
-Each zone is powered by classical Byzantine fault-tolerant (BFT) consensus protocols like [Tendermint](https://tendermint.com/).
+Each zone is powered by classical Byzantine fault-tolerant ("BFT") consensus protocols like [Tendermint](https://tendermint.com/).

 Tendermint provides a high-performance, consistent, secure BFT consensus